rushali-shetty/Credit-Card-Fraud-Detection/README.md

 data = pd.read_csv('creditcard.csv')
 data.head()
 ```
-Inorder to check number of rows and columns in our dataset.<br>
+To check number of rows and columns in our dataset.<br>
 ```ruby
 print(data.shape[0],data.shape[1])
 ```